4neesh/DevBlog/src/posts/016_SynchronizedThreads.md

 <p>
 Atomic variables within Java provide variables that are updated across all threads of the application at the same time.
 An atomic value in this context is useful to ensure all the threads can see the latest balance before making a transaction.
 This way, the if statement will be applied to the most up-to-date value of the balance.
-The BankAccount is updated to use AtomicIntegers accordingly:
+The BankAccount is updated to use AtomicInteger accordingly:
 </p>

 ```java{numberLines:true}